 Ploverhall, or Pliverha’, was an old croft in Wasbister, surrounded by the lands of Giddystall, the Garret, Feolquoy, and Cairn.
 John Kirkness is on record as living there between 1819 and 1823, and at the time of the 1841 census James Lennard was the occupant.

 In 1851, 31-year-old fisherman and agricultural labourer Robert Inkster and his family lived here.
 Robert was the son of Hugh Inkster and Isabel Craigie of Tou.
 He was born on August 18th 1818, and he had five brothers and six sisters.
-In 1849 he married 25-year-old Janet Inkster, daughter of George Inkster and Jean Marwick of Deith, and they had five children; John, Robert, David, Mary Jane, and Ann, who were born between 1850 and 1860.
+In 1849 he married 25-year-old Janet Inkster, daughter of George Inkster and Jean Marwick of Deithe, and they had five children; John, Robert, David, Mary Jane, and Ann, who were born between 1850 and 1860.

 In 1873, the extent of the land at Pliverha’ covered 7.2 acres, for which Robert was charged an annual rent of 15 shillings.